Guardians vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Ruiz hopes to build on a six-game hitting streak in this matchup.
-In his last 10 games he is hitting .270 with four doubles, three walks and three RBI.
+- Ruiz will look for his eighth straight game with a hit in this contest.
+During his last 10 games he is hitting .308 with four doubles, two walks and five RBI.

 Ruiz Recent Games